Donald Trump Says Mail-In Voting Is ‘Biggest Risk’ To His Reelection

-Donald Trump believes the biggest challenge to his reelection bid may come if more Americans have access to mail-in voting this fall.
-The president told Alex Isenstadt of Politico in a Thursday interview, that particular threat to his bid to retain the White House is why he’s launched several lawsuits around the country.
-His campaign’s suits are attempting to limit access to expanded voting rules several states have announced in response to the coronavirus pandemic.
+U.S. President Donald Trump believes the biggest challenge to his reelection bid may come from more Americans having access to mail-in voting this fall.
+The president told Alex Isenstadt of Politico in a Thursday interview that this particular threat to his bid to retain the White House is why he’s launched several lawsuits around the country.
+His campaign’s suits are attempting to limit access to the expanded voting rules, which several states have announced in response to the coronavirus pandemic.

 It’s estimated that tens of millions of voters could be disenfranchised if they decided to stay home on voting day.
-States like California and Michigan announced earlier this summer that in order to stop that disenfranchisement from happening, they are going to be issuing absentee ballots to every voter.
-Trump took to Twitter last month, announcing those efforts were going to lead to voter fraud.
-One state where there is an ongoing lawsuit is California.
-The filing came after Governor Gavin Newsom issued an executive order expanding mail-in voting.
+States including California and Michigan announced earlier this summer that in order to stop that disenfranchisement from happening, they are going to be issuing absentee ballots to every voter.
+Trump took to Twitter last month, announcing that he believed those efforts were going to lead to voter fraud.
+One state in which there is an ongoing lawsuit is California.
+The filing came after Gov. Gavin Newsom issued an executive order expanding mail-in voting.

 “My biggest risk is that we don’t win lawsuits,” Trump told Isenstadt.
 “We have many lawsuits going all over.
 And if we don’t win those lawsuits, I think — I think it puts the election at risk.”